gre-v-el/RUBBISH/README.md

 On first execution, RUBBISH will create a `./corpora` folder.
 There, you should create a new folder with a name of your corpus containing .txt files.
 When this folder is chosen, RUBBISH will create `./corpora/your_corpus_name_/data` folder, where it will place cached files.
 RUBBISH will then tokenize the corpus and analyze patterns in it.
 After this you can input text which will then be continued.

 ## Example
-(this example uses the wikipedia corpus from https://www.english-corpora.org)
+(this example uses a corpus containing some project gutenberg books)

 File structure before:
 ```